-In the Catteruccia lab, we are motivated by our convinction that no one should suffer from malaria and other vector-borne diseases.
+In the Catteruccia lab, we are motivated by our conviction that no one should suffer from malaria and other vector-borne diseases.
 We conduct rigorous science to advance this common goal, while fostering a safe and vibrant environment of intellectual curiosity, collaboration, equity, and inclusivity where any form of discrimination is wholly rejected.

 Related Topics IID is thrilled to announce the appointment of endowed professorships to faculty members Dr. Flaminia Catteruccia and Dr. Kizzmekia Corbett-Helaire, courtesy of generous philanthropic contributions.
 Dr. Catteruccia received…